 Overengineering a Web Application is Easier Than Ever

-Whether you look at the rising importance of software as an opportunity or burden, it’s driving the discourse.
+Whether you look at the rising importance of software as an opportunity or a burden, it’s driving the conversation.
 The libraries, services, and frameworks that spawn conferences, articles, and communities are often a response to that primary problem: Scale.
 Like Google processing an estimated 70,000 searches per second.
 Or hundreds of hours of video being uploaded to YouTube each minute.

 - Handle traffic for an exponentially growing user base